tonioloewald/bindinator.js/docs/react.md

 To see the ReactJS version in action, go to the [ReactJS home page](https://reactjs.org/).
 It's one of the interactive examples.
-The `b8r` version is [here](#source=todo-simple.component.html)
+The `b8r` version is [here](#source=todo-simple.component.html) (this link won't work if you're reading this in github).

 ## React Version